 Capoeira – The Forbidden Game

 The first time I came in contact with Capoeira was playing Eddie in the video game Tekken.
 The same sweeping moves I saw again when I came here, on the streets or on the beach.
 I do not play myself but I have met many foreigners that have come to Rio and Brazil that do it.
-On this page, we have put together some info on where you can practice and also where you can buy those pants and instruments.
-At the bottom, we have some Capoeira videos.
+On this page I have put together some info on where you can practice and also where you can buy those pants and instruments.
+At the bottom I have some Capoeira videos.
 I will start out with some history.

 History of Capoeira

-Capoeira was actually developed by the many slaves that where brought to Brazil from Africa.
-Some scholars will say that it’s purely African, whilst others would argue it’s based on an already existing Indian game or point out some European influences.
-With the emancipation of the slaves in the 19th century, Capoeira became associated with the new – semi-legal at times –communities and then was made illegal.
-It kept on being practiced, but in hidden locations.
-A curiosity is that the nicknames that were used to hide the identities of the practioners from the police are still in use today.
-Eventually, after being more and more socially accepted, Capoeira was made legal in 1958.
+Developed by the many slaves that where brought to Brazil from Africa some scholars will say that it’s purely African whilst others would argue it’s based on an already existing Indian game or point out some European influences.
+With the emancipation of the slaves in the 19th century Capoeira became associated with the new, many times semi-legal, communities and was made illegal.
+It kept on being practiced but in hidden locations.
+A curiosity is that the nicknames that was used to hide the identities of the practioners from the police are still in use today.
+Eventually after being more and more socially accepted it was made legal in 1958 (took some time hey?).

-You can’t talk about Capoeira without mentioning Mestre Bimba.
-In 1937, he founded the first Capoeira academy in Brazil and in the end, managed to take it from the slums to all Brazilians.
-Many people think that the art of self defence was always hidden in the moves (that’s why it got prohibited), so Mestre Bimba made this clearly visible.
-He founded a new style called regional, which is faster, more spectacular and includes more clear martial arts.
-As a counter movement, Mestre Pastinha founded the Angola style, which preserved the old traditional style.
-Capoeira grew in popularity around the world in the 1990’s and the style that is most common today is still Mestre Bimba’s version.
+You can’t talk about Capoeira without mentioning him.
+In 1937 he founded the first academy in Brazil and in the end managed to take it from the slums to all Brazilians.
+Many people think that the art of self defence always was hidden in the moves (the reason it got prohibited), Mestre Bimba made this clearly visible.
+He founded a new style called regional which is faster, more spectacular and includes more clear martial arts.
+As a counter movement a Mestre Pastinha founded the style Angola which preserved the old traditional style, it grew in popularity around the world in the 1990´s, the style that is most common today is still Mestre Bimba´s version.

 All About Capoeira